StackVista/stackstate-docs/configure/health/debug-health-sync.md

 ### Clear health stream errors

 The `clear-errors` option removes all errors from a health stream.
 This is helpful while setting up a health synchronization in StackState, or, for the case of the `TRANSACTIONAL_INCREMENTS` consistency model, when some errors can't be removed organically.
-For example, a request to delete a check state might raise an error if the check state is not known to StackState.
+For example, a request to delete a check state might raise an error if the check state isn't known to StackState.
 The only way to suppress such an error would be to use the `clear-errors` command.

 {% tabs %}
 {% tab title="CLI: sts" %}